 Once you’ve aced the cultural shift and you’ve got the right skill sets in your team, you will need to assess which tools to use for adopting DevOps and DevOps deployment.
 The right tools are crucial, and you are likely to need access to infrastructure, configuration management tools, continuous integration and continuous delivery tools, monitoring and logging software such as Jenkins, Ansible, Chef, Puppet and Salt to name a few.
 You will also need employees with skills in both Development and Operations for which you might have to retrain some of your staff which can take time and benefit in the longer term than in the shorter run.

-4. Are You Willing to Start Up Small and then Scale Up?
+4. Are You Willing to Start-Up Small and then Scale Up?
 Are you Willing to Automate Everything to Innovate More?

-Use a small project for deployment similar to what the digital product companies do by building POC for products, where a DevOps style of work would be beneficial, such as a microservices architecture implementation, and test and accept the tooling, processes and routines.
+Use a small project for a deployment similar to what the digital product companies do by building POC for products, where a DevOps style of work would be beneficial, such as a microservices architecture implementation, and test and accept the tooling, processes and routines.
 Use this project as a model for a larger implementation later.
 Automation should reduce human error, break silos, bottlenecks, be easier to perform and decrease dependency on key personnel being available.

 5. Have You Already Adopted DevOps and are Knee Deep in DevOps but Don’t Know if You are Meeting Your Goals?